postmanlabs/postman-flows/docs/blocks.md

 1. **Proposed** - This is proposed block that has not been implemented yet.

-2. **Experimental** - This is a block that has been implement, but the API is not stable yet and may change in before becoming stable.
+2. **Experimental** - This is a block that has been implement, but the API is not stable yet and may change before becoming stable.

-3. **Standard** - This a block who API's have been frozen and not changes would be made.
+3. **Standard** - This a block who API's have been frozen and no changes would be made.

 4. **Deprecated** - This is a block which is no longer maintained or there is a newer better alternative block available as a replacement.

 5. **Removed** - This is a block that once existed but is longer is available to be used.

 ## List